1. What is menopause?

 4. How do I change pharmacies?

 If you would like to change pharmacies after your prescription has already been sent, please contact your preferred pharmacy and ask them to arrange a pharmacy-to-pharmacy transfer.
-Prior to each appointment we recommend you update your pharmacy information in your patient dashboard.
+Prior to each appointment we recommend you update your preferred pharmacy information in your patient dashboard.

 5. Can I use my mail order pharmacy?